webdiscus/pug-plugin/README.md

   },

   plugins: [
-    // enable processing of Pug files from entry new PugPlugin({
+    // enable using Pug files in entry new PugPlugin({
       modules: [
         // module extracts CSS from style source files required in Pug